docQodly/docs/docs/cloud/api-key.md

 To authenticate connections to your Qodly application resource, you'll need to generate API keys and get its endpoint.

-1. Select the environment for which you want to create a key and click on the **APIs** tab.
+1. Select the environment for which you want to create a key and click on the **API keys** tab.

 ![api-key](img/api1.png)